About San Miguel

 This is a small guide.
 No doubt you will have other questions and need other information than what is contained here.
 And you will likely need it in English, at least when you first arrive.
 I suggest using the following resources.

 Go to our website at RealtySanMiguel.com, and look under the "Everything San Miguel" tab in the navigation bar.
-There you will find all kinds of resources, from instructions on Getting to San Miguel, videos on Moving to San Miguel and Living in San Miguel, to News About San
+There you will find all kinds of resources.

 Yes, these web pages are all hosted by our company, Realty San Miguel.
 No, you won't find a lot of self-promotion.
 Instead, you'll discover a wealth of helpful information about living in (or just visiting) San Miguel.

-"Civil San Miguel de Allende", known simply as "The Civil List" among locals, is a Yahoo group that has several thousand members who share what they know about San Miguel at any given moment.
-Basic computer skills are required.
-It's great for getting recommendations for doctors, hair stylists, dog trainers, reiki masters, etc. It's also great for finding out details of cultural events, new restaurant locations and hours, etc. Your chances of locating a person you met briefly at a party are quite good as well.
+Since inception, the list has acquired over 6,000 members and has migrated from a Yahoo group to an io group where its members share what they know about San Miguel at any given moment.
+It is great for getting recommendations for doctors, hair stylists, dog trainers, reiki masters, restaurants, hiking groups, cultural events, yard sales, etc. Your chances for locating a person you met briefly at a party are quite good as well.
 You can sign up for the group here: https://groups.io/g/CivilSMA1

-Go here to sign up.
-A word of warning, however.
-The Civil List is nicknamed the "Snivel List" because of the frequently pissy attitude of a relative handful of regular posters.
+A word of warning; the Civil List is nicknamed the “Snivel List” because of the frequently pissy attitude of a relative handful of regular posters.
 Pity the man who asks where he can buy a fly swatter.
 He will likely receive half a dozen posts on the moral depravity of killing insects.
 Did he ask?
 No. Does he care?
 Probably not.
-For this reason, my
+Tread carefully and keep it light.

 The Atención newspaper, written mostly in English, comes out every Friday.
 You cannot get a subscription nor have it delivered